SEA LIFE Sydney Aquarium is a huge tourist draw for families and solo travelers alike.

 How long does Sydney Aquarium take

-However, families visiting with a couple of kids, end up spending up to three hours exploring the Aquarium.
+Families visiting with kids, end up spending up to three hours exploring the Aquarium.

 Sydney Aquarium discount